Documentation Index

 wss://device.proveapis.com as required for your environment.

-Prove Key validity: The key does not expire on a fixed schedule, but Prove deactivates it on our servers after 12 months of inactivity (each successful authentication resets that period).
+Prove Key validity: Prove deactivates the key on our servers after an extended period of inactivity (each successful authentication resets that period).
 On iOS, the Prove Key remains on the device after uninstall and reinstall.
-Device Context is available for the Web SDK only—not the native Android SDK.
+Key Persistence is available for the Web SDK only—not the native Android SDK.
 Pass rebind on /v3/unify to force a full possession check when needed.
 See Prove Key validity and expiration.
 If you send a different phone number to /unify than the one registered to the Prove key, success=false returns when calling /unify-status.
 This is because the Prove Key is bound to a different number.
 Run the flow again with rebind=true in the /unify endpoint.
 This forces a full possession check and then, if valid, rebinds the Prove Key to the new phone number.

 |---|